Little Tough Guy

-Little Tough Guy is a 1938 crime film that starred several of the Dead End Kids.
+Little Tough Guy is a 1938 American crime film that starred several of the Dead End Kids.
 In the follow-up films, the studio began using the group name The Little Tough Guys, and later The Dead End Kids and Little Tough Guys.
 This was the first of several films and serials that Universal made using several of the "Kids", whom they borrowed from Warner Bros.

 Little Tough Guy is in the public domain.

 Plot

 Johnny Boylan's father was sentenced to death for a crime that he was never fully proven to have committed.
 He and his family move to a poorer section of the East Side in New York City.
-His sister, Kay resorts to dancing in a burlesque theater after she is fired from her job.
-Her former fiancé, Paul Wilson, still cares for her and wants to help her, but she avoids him because of the shame she is feeling.
+His sister, Kay dances in a burlesque theater after she is fired from her job.
+Her former fiancé, Paul Wilson, still cares for and wants to help her, but she avoids him out of shame.

 Johnny tries to enlist his fellow newsboy friends to help prove his father's innocence.
 They try to convince the judge, but are unsuccessful.
 In frustration, Johnny tosses a brick through the judge's car window, which begins his life of crime.
 He enlists his friend "Pig" to help him rob a drugstore.
 They are subsequently chased by the police and hide out.
-However, the cops find them and Pig begs Johnny to surrender.
-Eventually Pig leaves the store and is shot and killed by the police.
+The cops find them and Pig begs Johnny to surrender.
+Pig leaves the store and is shot dead by police.
 Johnny is captured and sent to reform school.